 While we waited, I accessed the Wi-Fi in the hospital from my laptop.
 I decided to organize my questions for the Doctors, and start my research.
-I quickly noticed a pattern as I researched each medication: Many of the medications had side effects that included the exact conditions he was suffering from; specifically and most dramatically, high blood pressure and edema.
+I quickly noticed a pattern in many of the medications: side effects that included the exact conditions he was suffering from; specifically and most dramatically, high blood pressure and edema.

 The nurses informed us that he might need a second blood transfusion.
-The first transfusion had indeed helped his anemia, but I couldn’t understand how they could need to do a second so soon.
+The first transfusion “had indeed helped his anemia,” but I couldn’t understand why they would be required to do a second one so soon.
 After witnessing the damage to his arm the first time, I began frantically Googling about blood transfusions.

 The first thing I saw was about Chlorophyll.